Tuition & Payment Plans

 The financial aid application for the 2024-2025 school year will open on October 1, 2023.
 Returning families must apply for financial aid every year.
 The application closes for incoming freshmen on December 31, 2023, and on February 8, 2024, for returning families.
 Financial aid decisions are made only on complete and verified applications.
 Please carefully review our financial aid FAQs on the financial aid page of this website.
 Financial aid awards show as a credit in your tuition payment plan.

 Outside Scholarships and Grammar School Awards

 If you have earned an outside scholarship such as a renewable Big Shoulders Fund Scholarship, HighSight, LINK, HFS, HFY, or a scholarship awarded by your grammar school, please send proof of scholarship to email@example.com as soon as possible so that the adjustment can be made to your payment plan.
-These awards show as a credit in your tuition payment plan upon verification.
-If we do not receive proof of scholarship from you, we have no way to know that your account should be credited.
+These scholarship awards show as a credit in your tuition payment plan upon verification.
+If we do not receive proof of scholarship from you, we will not know that your account should be credited.

 Incidental Billing & FACTS

 There are two features to your FACTS account: Tuition Payment Plans and Incidental Billing.
 Tuition Payment plans are for your annual tuition and the IB Program.
 Incidental Billing is for bus fees, AP Exams, Summer School, Kairos Retreats, annual registration, and other incidental charges.
 Families are required to attach a valid and active payment method to both accounts.
 You will never be charged in either account without prior notice via email from FACTS.
 To dispute charges, please email firstname.lastname@example.org.